MibAX/TastyBites/README.md

 ```

 ### 04.04 - Updating the DbContext
-Next, we need to update our `WasfatDbContext` class to include the new entity.
+Next, we need to update our `TastyBitesDbContext` class to include the new entity.
 This will allow ABP to manage the entity in the database.

-Add the following line to your `WasfatDbContext` class public properties:
+Add the following line to your `TastyBitesDbContext` class public properties:

 ```csharp
 public DbSet<Recipe> Recipes { get; set; }